-- 11. Pay balance of camp fees owed no later than May 15th. - 12.
+- 10. Attend our Resica Falls Leader updates with your Senior Patrol Leader on Tuesday, April 19th and Thursday, June 1st for continued updates and information regarding program and check-in.
+Sign up information for the Zoom webinars will be shared later in the spring. - 11.
+Pay the balance of camp fees owed no later than May 15th. - 12.
 Finalize your troop roster of those attending camp.
 Obtain home addresses and telephone numbers of all Scouts (including parents' vacation address and phone number) or that of nearest relative, for use in emergencies.
-A copy of the official Resica Falls Roster template can be found at www.resicafalls.org/important-documents.
-Rosters should be submitted 1 week before your arrival to camp.
+Keep all details in Black Pug up to date as this will serve as your unit's roster in camp.
 Confirm that all Scouts and adults attending camp are registered members of the BSA and that Youth Protection Training is up to date for all adults. - 13.
 Collect and review medical forms for all Scouts and leaders attending camp.
 Check for completeness of all information, with CURRENT parent's and doctor's signatures and dates.
-See the Medical Form Instructions on page 21 of this Program Guide for more details.

-- 14. Arrive at the Resica Elementary School on Sunday at your designated time this time is critical for a smooth and safe check-in experience at camp. - 15.
-While at camp, your program commissioner is there to help you implement your troop's program. - 16.
+See the Medical Form Instructions on page 13 of this Program Guide for more details. - 14.
+Arrive at the Resica Elementary School on Sunday at your designated time this time is critical for a smooth and safe check-in experience at camp. - 15.
+When you arrive at camp you will be assigned a program commissioner who is there to help you implement your troop's program. - 16.
 Encourage any Scouts who want to experience the magic Resica Falls has to offer to sign-up for a second week as part of our Resica Troop One provisional program.
-A discounted rate will be applied for this special program, offered during Weeks 5, 6 & 7 of camp.
+A discounted rate will be applied for this special program, offered during Weeks 4, 5 & 6 of camp.
 Find out more at www.resicafalls.org/troop-one